 Key Trends In Your Local Market

-Greater Bay Area home and condo prices declined, but only slightly from March; most counties saw home prices that were higher compared to 2019.
+April home and condo prices rose in San Francisco on both a monthly and yearly basis.
 Even more surprisingly, home and condo prices fell only slightly statewide.
 In April, California median home prices declined 1% according to the California Association of Realtors (CAR).

 While the pandemic’s impact on the housing market progressed rapidly in March, the April housing market data illustrates a stable market, albeit at a new normal.
 The graph below illustrates the available housing inventory by week rather than by month (as is typical) to illustrate how the market has changed over a shorter timeline.
-We can see that inventory levels declined in March, but have since begun to climb back up as more homeowners become comfortable with listing their home.
-Meanwhile, a significant number of sellers have remained in the market, and this so-called floor might indicate that active listings have fallen as far as they will go.
+We can see that supply levels declined in March, but have since flattened.
+A significant number of sellers continue to remain in the market, and this so-called floor might indicate that active listings have fallen as far as they will go.

-Another sign that the housing market may already be turning around is the number of listings under contract.
-During the week of March 30th, listings under contract hit a low.
-Since then, listings under contract have tripled and are approaching the levels we saw in early March.
-This indicates that people are forging ahead, aided by technology.
+Another sign that the housing market may be beginning to turn around is the number of listings under contract.
+During the week of March 30th, listings under contract hit a low with only 11 single-family homes under contract.
+Since then, listings under contract are almost three times that amount (31), indicating that people are forging ahead, aided by technology.

 The sale-to-list ratio reflects the change in the original list price of a home and the final sale price.
 For example, a ratio of 100% means that a home sold for the price at which it was most recently listed.
-In the Greater Bay Area, single-family homes almost always have higher sale-to-list ratios than condos.
-Sale-to-list price ratios remained strong in April.
-This is another indication that home prices are stable; sellers are not making any additional price concessions to sell their home.
+In San Francisco, single-family homes almost always have higher sale-to-list ratios than condos.
+In April however, single-family home sellers accepted offers at a discount for the first time in over a year.
+This indicates that sellers are finally making price concessions, albeit small ones, and that buyers have a bit more negotiating power.
+Meanwhile, sale-to-list ratios rose for condos; buyers paid a 4% premium.
+It’s important to note that the sample size for April sales is over 50% smaller than usual, making this month’s metrics outliers rather than the start of a new trend.
+We will, of course, continue to track this metric in order to guide your decision making.

 Inventory and volume of homes sold saw a significant decrease in March and April.
 The year-over-year changes are particularly pronounced as sales and inventory typically have a seasonal increase in March and April, coming out of the slower Winter season.